Szymon-Czuszek/SAS-Data-Science/README.md

 - The RUN statement marks the end of the DATA step.
 - This code snippet creates a new dataset named "modified_student_records" by processing data from the "student_records" dataset.
 It applies various transformations to the first_name, last_name, and course variables, creating new variables with modified values.
 The resulting dataset can be further analyzed or used for various tasks in SAS.

+## SAS Text Processing Example: "text_processing" Dataset

+This SAS code snippet demonstrates text processing functions using the COMPRESS and COMPBL functions.

+The DATA step is used to create the "text_processing" dataset and perform text processing operations on character strings.

+### Explanation:

+- The DATA statement begins the DATA step and specifies the name of the output dataset as "text_processing".
+- Character strings are assigned to variables a.
+- The COMPRESS function removes all leading, trailing, and repeated spaces from the character string assigned to variable a and stores the result in variable b.
+- The COMPBL function removes all multiple spaces from the character string assigned to variable a and stores the result in variable c.
+- The RUN statement marks the end of the DATA step.
+- This code snippet demonstrates the usage of text processing functions COMPRESS and COMPBL to manipulate character strings in SAS, providing flexibility in data cleansing and formatting tasks.

 ## Usage

 Clone the repository to your local machine.